gabbersepp/easy-backlog-mobile/README.md

 Or setup PhoneGap on your local environment and build the App on your own.

 ### How to start with the tests?
-Checkout the repo and create a file named 'user.conf.js' in _projectroot/www_ with following content:
+Checkout the repo and call _projectroot/www/spec.html_

+If you like to execute the test for the real easybacklog api also, then create a file named 'user.conf.js' in _projectroot/www_ with following content:
 ```javascript
 var conf_apiKey = "<your easybacklog api key>";
 var conf_accountId = <your easybacklog account id>;
 ```
-Then simply call _projectroot/www/spec.html_
+Then call _projectroot/www/spec.html_

+_Notice:_
+The _spec_console.html_ is needed for travis-ci.org